AlexMcVay/CSC2053Project/README.md

 Integrate a study timer with customizable intervals and breaks to help students manage study sessions effectively.

 Offer options for white noise or background music to enhance focus.

-III.
-Additional Features (Optional)

-Advanced Search:

-Include search capabilities to locate certain events or keywords inside descriptions.

-Synchronization:

-Allow for easy access across different devices (phone, tablet, and PC).

-Progress tracker:

-To see approaching deadlines, accomplished tasks, and the overall workload balance.

-Gemini Time Estimate:

-to estimate time needed for each assignment

-Pormoto Timer

-With flexible intervals and breaks